 Next door to Castle Cove, Sugary Cove is once again a pretty sheltered bay where dogs can roam and paddle whatever the season.

-A long expanse of shingle beach, Slapton Sands is great for letting your pooch stretch their legs – dogs are allowed all year round.
+A long expanse of shingle beach, stretching from Slapton to Torcross, Slapton Sands is great for letting your pooch stretch their legs – dogs are allowed all year round.

 Blackpool Sands is a picturesque bay backed by evergreens and magnificent countryside.
-Dogs are allowed during the winter season but banned from Easter through to November.
+Dogs are allowed during the winter season but are prohibited from April through to November.

 Please note: Information about dogs on beaches is correct to our best knowledge at the time of publication.
 However, these are guidelines and rules are subject to change, Discover Dartmouth always recommends checking local signage before taking your dog on a beach.